cjhoon96/BAEKJOON/SAP Certi/Fiori 덤프 - 복사본.md

-## What are the tasks of the controller in the Model-View-Controller implementation?
-(Choose the correct answers).

-Updates using data binding

-### Modifies the model

-### Modifies the view via API

-Holds the business data

-Contains the UI implementation.

-****

-:book: UX410 - Unit 6, UX410 - Unit 7

-검증필요

-****

 ## How do you set a field as the title for a business entity?
 (Choose the correct answer).

 Add @UI.title annotation for that field.